Multiple Beads-on-a-string: Dark Matter-Deficient Galaxy Formation in a Mini-bullet Satellite-satellite Galaxy Collision: Simulations

+\citetalias{Lee21}, on the other hand, had even higher spatial resolution than the simulations here, but only by applying the AMR to a limited ``zoom-in'' region surrounding the most massive DMDG formed by an idealized galaxy-galaxy collision.
+As such, it did not address the questions at issue here, of producing a trail of $\sim$10 DMDGs.

 The progenitors are initialized with only gas and dark matter.
-Their dark matter halos have $M_{200}=1.66\times10^{10} \msun$, $J_{200}=1.03\times10^{12} \msun\;{\rm kpc}\;\kms$, and $R_{200}=51.7$ kpc, and follow the NFW profiles \citep{NFW}, with concentration parameter $c=13$.
+Their dark matter halos have $M_{200}=1.66\times10^{10} \msun$, $J_{200}=1.03\times10^{12} \msun\;{\rm kpc}\;\kms$, and $R_{200}=51.7$ kpc, and follow the NFW profiles \citep{NFW}, with concentration parameter $c=13$\footnote{ The value $c=13$ was chosen to match the value adopted for the simulations in \citetalias{Shin20}.}.
 For the gas density profiles, instead of initializing the progenitor galaxies with exponential disks as in \citetalias{Shin20} and \citetalias{Lee21}, this time, we adopt the pseudo-isothermal (PIS) profile without any rotation,

 with a scale radius of $R_{\rm s,\, gas} = 2$ kpc, which is more commonly observed and used to simulate low-mass satellite galaxies, to initialize the gas density profile of the progenitors \citep[e.g.,][]{Kurapati20}.
-The total mass is $1.89\times10^{10} \msun$, and the gas fraction is $f_{\rm gas} = M_{\rm gas} / M_{\rm total} = 12.4\%$, below the cosmic baryon fraction \citep{Planck20}\footnote{Still, 12.4\% is likely to be higher than the typical baryon fraction in low-mass galaxies \citep{Wechsler18, Crain23}.}, with no stars at the beginning.
-The gas is initially set to a temperature of $10^{4}$ K and metallicity of $Z = 0.1 \zsun = 0.002041$ to match the metallicity of a low-mass galaxy at $z \sim 1 - 2$.
+The total mass is $1.89\times10^{10} \msun$, and the gas fraction is $f_{\rm gas} = M_{\rm gas} / M_{\rm total} = 12.4\%$, with no stars at the beginning.\footnote{While this gas fraction is between the cosmic mean baryon fraction \citep{Planck20} and the typical baryon fraction in low-mass galaxies, it lies within the observed scatter for low-mass galaxies \citep[cf.][]{Wechsler18, Crain23}.
+Our choice is motivated by the original suggestion of the {\it Mini-bullet} model \citep{Silk19} which involved gas-rich colliding progenitors.} The gas is initially set to a temperature of $10^{4}$ K and metallicity of $Z = 0.1 \zsun = 0.002041$ to match the metallicity of a low-mass galaxy at $z \sim 1 - 2$.
 We use $2 \times 10^{6}$ dark matter particles to model each progenitor, resulting in mass resolution of $m_{\rm DM} = 8.29 \times 10^{3} \msun$.

 We perform a suite of four galaxy-galaxy collision simulations, each with a different set of initial configurations.
 In Table \ref{tab:1}, we summarize this set of structural parameters we test and the stellar masses of the most massive DMDG that result, the velocity difference of the most and second massive DMDGs (corresponds to DF2 and DF4), and the number of DMDGs produced at $t_{\rm end}$, after the collisions.
 Among the tested results, it is notable that there are collision configurations that result in a large velocity difference ($\sim 300$ $\kms$) between the first and second most massive DMDGs that form which is similar to that between DF2 and DF4 \citep[][]{vD22}.
 We note that, in these idealized collision simulations, the post-collision separation velocity does not increase with time, while in the more realistic simulations we will describe below, in which the progenitors are also satellites of the massive galaxy NGC1052, their post-collision separation velocity can increase with time.
 As a result, it is possible that their immediate post-collision separation velocity was somewhat less than observed now for DF2 and DF4.